apache/guacamole-manual/src/jdbc-auth.md

 #### Usage history

-When a connection is initiated or terminated, a corresponding entry in the `guacamole_connection_history` table is created or updated respectively.
+When a connection is initiated or terminated, a corresponding entry in the `guacamole_connection_history` table is created or updated, respectively.
 Each entry is associated with the user using the connection, the connection itself, the [sharing profile](jdbc-auth-schema-sharing-profiles) in use (if the connection is being shared), and the time the connection started.
 If the connection has ended, the end time is also stored.

-It is very unlikely that a user will need to update this table, but knowing the structure is potentially useful if you wish to generate a report of Guacamole usage.
+Understanding the structure of this table can be useful for generating reports of Guacamole usage.
 The `guacamole_connection_history` table has the following columns:

 `history_id`
 : The unique integer associated with each history record.
 This value is